thirtysix/TFBS_footprinting/README.md

 ## 3 Process
 Iterate through each user provided Ensembl transcript id:
- 1. Retrieve EPO aligned orthologous sequences from Ensembl database for user-chosen species group (mammals, primates, fish, sauropsids).
+ 1. Retrieve EPO aligned orthologous sequences from Ensembl database for user-defined species group (mammals, primates, fish, sauropsids) at for promoter of transcript id.
  2. Edit retrieved alignment:
-- Remove sequences that are less than 75% length of target_species sequence
+- Remove species sequences that are less than 75% length of target_species sequence.
-- Replace characters not corresponding to nucleotides (ACGT), with gaps
+- Replace characters not corresponding to nucleotides (ACGT), with gaps characters "-".
-- Remove gap-only columns from alignment
+- Remove gap-only columns from alignment.
  3. Generate position weight matrices (PWMs) from Jaspar position frequency matrices (PFMs).
- 4. Score each species sequence in the user-chosen species group using all weight matrices.
+ 4. Score each species sequence in the alignment using all PWMs.
  5. Keep predictions with a score greater than score threshold corresponding to p-value of 0.001.
  6. Identify predicted TFBSs in target_species which are conserved in non-target_species species of the the species_group within the locality_threshold and totaling at least conservation_min.
  7. For each conserved TFBS, compute 'combined affinity score' as a sum of position weight scores of species possessing a prediction.
- 8. Sort target_species predictions by combined affinity score, generate a vector graphics figure showing top_x_tfs unique TFs mapped onto the promoter of the target transcript.
+ 8. Sort target_species predictions by combined affinity score, generate a vector graphics figure showing top_x_tfs unique TFs mapped onto the promoter of the target transcript, and additional output as described below.

 ## 4 Output